-Waste management in apartments can be difficult for landlords and property managers.
-Recycling in apartment complexes can have a larger impact than you might think.
-52% of Americans live in multi-family homes, according to the National Multifamily Housing Council.
-If all multi-family households participated in recycling, it would significantly reduce the nation’s waste stream.
-But the advantages of recycling also have real, tangible benefits for your community.
+According to the National Multifamily Housing Council, 52% of Americans live in multi-family homes.
+If all multi-family households participated in a recycling program, it would significantly reduce the nation’s waste stream.
+But apartment recycling can also have real, tangible benefits for landlords, property managers and the tenant community.

-Here are just a few of the ways that implementing a recycling program for your apartment complex will benefit you, your residents and the environment.
+Here are just a few of the ways that implementing a recycling program for your apartment complex can help you save money and attract more tenants.

-As glass, aluminum and plastic makes its way into recycling bins, the volume of waste entering the dumpster will lessen.
-This cuts the demand for trash pickups, which also cuts costs for you in the long run.
-It can also free up enough space to switch to a smaller size dumpster with lower disposal fees.
+As glass, aluminum and plastic make their way into recycling bins, the volume of waste ending up in your complex’s dumpsters will decrease.
+This means you may need less frequent trash pickups, which will cut waste removal costs for you in the long run.
+It might even free up enough space to switch to a smaller size dumpster with lower disposal fees.

-Diverting recyclable materials from landfills is crucial to saving limited landfill space and preventing pollution.
-If landfills are filled to capacity, the alternatives for disposal could raise costs for everyone.
-Recycling as many materials as possible in your apartment complex helps ensure that the cost of disposal does not increase in the future.
+Diverting recyclable materials from landfills saves limited landfill space and prevents pollution.
+It’s also important for keeping waste disposal rates down.
+When landfills are full, the disposal rates go up for everyone as they’re forced to use alternatives.
+Recycling as many materials as possible in your apartment complex helps ensure that the cost of disposal does not increase as quickly in the future.